lordcodes/lordcodes-syntax-theme/README.md

 $ git clone https://github.com/lordcodes/lordcodes-syntax-theme.git
 ```
 2. Copy and paste the files from `web-rouge` to your project's SASS location.

-## Attribution

-Inspiration was taken from many sources when putting the theme together.
-This included how to constrast pairs of colours, ideas for colours to go with for certain parts of syntax to specific colours selected for the theme.
-There may be other areas of indirect inspiration as well!
-If you recognise anything in my theme from something of yours, please reach me on [Twitter](https://twitter.com/lordcodes) and I will add you below.

-- Dark theme at https://romannurik.github.io/SlidesCodeHighlighter/ - thanks to [@romannurik](https://github.com/romannurik)
-- SundellColors at https://github.com/JohnSundell/XcodeTheme - thanks to [@johnsundell](https://github.com/JohnSundell)
-- Darcula theme in Android Studio
-- Default (Dark) theme in Xcode 10

 ## Author